-The New Moon Plan is $99 per three bottle shipment, with free shipping.
+The New Moon Plan is $199 per six-bottle shipment, three wines, two bottles each, with free shipping.

 Orders ship within three business days of the order placement date.
-Currently only available in CA. Applicable CA taxes will be added.
+Currently available in CA, along with ID, NM, NV and OR.
+Applicable taxes will be added.

 2017 Jim Barry Assyrtiko - Clare Valley, Australia